silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/07_Inserting_Media.md

 9. Click the button ***Publish*** to make your changes live.

 ## Media metadata caching

-Metadata such as the media title or dimensions from the media service may be cached (saved) on your website so that it loads faster for your website users.
-If you change something on the media server and you need to clear the cached metadata on your website, then simply re-save or publish a page with the embedded media will clear the website cache of metadata related to this particular piece of media on all pages.
+Metadata such as the media title or dimensions from the media service may be cached (saved) on your website so that it loads faster for visitors.

+If you change the source media in some way (for example, changing the title), you may need to clear the cached metadata to see this change reflected on your website.
+You can do this by re-saving or publishing a page containing the embedded media.
+This will correct any pages containing that media.

 [note]
 To edit the embedded media further, select the media in the HTML editor and click the button ***Insert media from URL***.